 Capt.
 Jeff Godfrey, biker for Team 2, gets ready to cross the finish line with his son, Toby, safely strapped in during the AVC3 Iron Aviator Competition May 7.
 (Photo by Nathan Pfau)

 FORT RUCKER, Ala.
-(February 20, 2014) -- The sun hadn’t yet melted the frost that gripped the installation, but students of the Aviation Captains Career Course were up early to compete for one of Fort Rucker’s most coveted titles.
+(May 15, 2014) -- Complete with a makeshift swimming pool and Soldiers dressed as minions from “Despicable Me,” Class 1401 of the Aviation Captains Career Course was ready to compete for one of Fort Rucker’s most coveted titles.

 This is an official U.S. Army web site.